purplesyringa/site/blog/any-python-program-fits-in-30-characters/index.md

 ### Alphabet

-We can now evaluate any Python programs that use at most $10$ different characters.
+We can now encode any Python program that uses at most $10$ different characters.

 This would be more than enough for JavaScript: [JSFuck](https://jsfuck.com/) can transform any JS program to an equivalent JS program that only uses characters from the 6-character set `[]()!+`.
 Does anything like this exist for Python?